-David Olsen is an experienced financial services professional with more than 20 years in the industry.
-He currently serves as the regional president and principal officer for PNC Bank Canada Branch in Toronto, Ontario.
+David Olsen is a financial services executive with more than 20 years in the industry, and is the Regional President and Principal Officer for PNC Bank Canada Branch in Toronto, Ontario.

-Working across a broad spectrum of financial services in the United States and Canada, Olsen has developed a deep-seated knowledge of corporate banking, treasury management, business banking, retail banking and risk management.
+Working across a broad spectrum of financial services in the United States and Canada, Mr. Olsen has developed expertise in corporate banking, treasury management, business and retail banking, and risk management.

-Olsen serves on the Payments Committee of The Canadian Bankers Association.
-He is the chairman of board of directors for the Greater Toronto Area Chapter of The American Chamber of Commerce in Canada and the is the founding chairman of Select USA in Toronto.
+Mr. Olsen serves on the Payments Committee of The Canadian Bankers Association.
+He is the Chairman of the Board of Directors for the Greater Toronto Area Chapter of The American Chamber of Commerce and the Founding Chairman of Select USA in Toronto.

 Eric Brock currently serves as Chief Operating Officer for PNC Bank Canada Branch in Toronto, Ontario, and has more than 20 years of financial services experience in sales, business management, and regulatory compliance across retail banking, commercial banking, and investment banking.